Strangers on a Train (film): Plot

 Bruno sends Guy a package containing a pistol, a house key, and a map showing the location of his father's bedroom.
 Guy creeps into Bruno's father's room to warn him of his son's murderous intentions but instead finds Bruno there waiting for him.
 Guy tries to persuade Bruno to seek psychiatric help, but Bruno threatens to punish Guy for breaking their deal.

 Anne visits Bruno's home and tries to explain to his befuddled and besotted mother that her son is a murderer.
-Bruno mentions Guy's missing cigarette lighter to Anne and claims that Guy asked him to search the murder site for it.
+Bruno overhears and when his mother leaves mentions Guy's missing cigarette lighter to Anne and claims that Guy asked him to search the murder site for it.
 Guy infers that Bruno intends to plant it at the scene of the murder and incriminate him.
-After winning a tennis match helped by Barbara, Guy evades the police escort and heads for the amusement park to stop Bruno.
+After winning a tennis match Guy evades the police escort, helped by Barbara, and heads for the amusement park to stop Bruno.

 When Bruno arrives at the amusement park, a carnival worker recognizes him from the night of the murder; he informs the police, who think he has recognized Guy.
 After Guy arrives, he and Bruno fight on the park's carousel.
 Believing that Guy is trying to escape, a police officer shoots at him but instead kills the carousel operator, causing the carousel to spin out of control.
 A carnival worker crawls underneath it and applies the brakes too abruptly, causing the carousel to spin off its support, trapping the mortally injured Bruno underneath.
 The worker who called the police tells them that Bruno, not Guy, is the one he remembers seeing the night of the murder.
 As Bruno dies, his fingers unclench to reveal Guy's lighter in his hand.
 Realizing that Guy is not the murderer, the police ask him to come to the station to tie up loose ends.

 Some time later, another stranger on a train attempts to strike up conversation with Guy in the same way as Bruno did.
 Guy and Anne abruptly hurry away from him.

 Cast

-In one of his trademark cameos, Hitchcock boards the train in Metcalf after Farley Granger's character exits.
+In one of his trademark cameos, Hitchcock, carrying a double bass, boards the train in Metcalf after Farley Granger's character exits.